 My name is Marina, and I am 11.
 I live in Hortolova orphanage with lots of other children.
 My older brother and sister live here in Hortolova and they look after me, especially my older sister Olya.
 I share a bedroom with Olya and four other girls.
 Next year Olya will leave the orphanage, as she is now 18.
 I don’t know what I will do without her, my life here will be very difficult when she goes.

-I was 9 years old and as the majority of children in our orphanage I did sport, helped our carers and sometimes was misbehaved.
+I was 9 years old and like the majority of children in our orphanage I did sport, helped our carers and sometimes misbehaved.

 Now I study at the University, work with children in the orphanage, organize sports programmes, do sport athletics and run marathons.

 There are not enough words to describe my gratitude to the Irish people.
 Just to say thank you is not to say anything, as their love and care were proved by actions and good deeds.
 Thank you for every smile you gave us, thank you for the hope you gave me, thank you that you are in my life!